- Position: Teaching Fellow in Media Practice

-- NAHEMI (National Association for Higher Education and the Moving Image
+- NAHEMI (National Association for Higher Education in the Moving Image)

 - Directors UK

 - BBC Alumni Network

 I hold the positions of departmental academic leads for employability and placements.
-I am a module leader on the MA and run workshops and lectures on the BA.
+I am a module leader for the MA and run workshops and lectures on the BA.
 I am also a dissertation supervisor.

 Students can book a video call appointment with me via email – firstname.lastname@example.org.